biggstd/biggstd.github.io/docs/quantum_tunneling.md

 # Simple 1D Quantum Tunneling in Python
 ## Animated in Manim

-I was recently visiting my parents for the holidays and found some old class notes from introductory quantum mechanics; a class that began to make sense mostly in retrospect.
-I have gained some programming skill sense then, so I set out to see if I could numerically solve some simple 1-dimensional systems.
-It turned out to be sucessfull, and it was fun to use Manim to make the animation shine.
-There are a number of other versions of this online, but I found this one from dot physics to be the most informative.
-Even still, for many of the exmaples I found the code does not read anything like the math a student encounters.
-Which is fine for the program, but not for the student.
-Here I implement a gaussian wave and its interaction with a barrier in the hopes that it draws a clear link between the math used and the code employed.
+I was visiting my parents for the holidays and found some old class notes from introductory quantum mechanics, a class that only began to make sense in retrospect.
+Since then, I have gained some programming skills, so I set out to see if I could numerically solve some simple 1-dimensional systems.
+It turned out to be successful, and using Manim to make the animation shine was fun.
+There are several other versions of this online, but I found this one from Dot Physics to be the most informative.
+Even still, for many of the examples I saw, the code reads differently than the math a student encounters, which is fine for the program but not for the student.
+Here, I implement a Gaussian wave and its interaction with a barrier to draw a clear link between the math used and the code employed.

 ### Define $x$ and construct $\langle x |$ and $dx$